sontung/Arduino-Pipi-Robot/README.md

 Mobile robot using Arduino Uno

+## 12th May, 2015
+### Update 1.0.2
+Complete RC interface for the Pipi (only controlled by keyboard) and arduino code for recognizing and processing commands.
+Demo video coming soon.

 ## 10th May, 2015
 ### Update 1.0.1
 Control pad is added to the RC interface.